 Prisons, court houses and schools can be a challenge to an FM manager trying to make them green and smart.
-Sara Jägermo from Vacse tells us how to work smart and sustainable with public properties that are regulated by civil law.
+Sara Jägermo from Vacse tells us how to develop smart and sustainable public properties that are regulated by civil law.

 The community property company Vacse was founded ten years ago by seven Swedish retirement foundations.
 They own, administer and develop properties for the justice system, the educational system and offices for community services, while providing long-term leases based on long-term yield.
 “The long-term perspective is one of our cornerstones,” Jägermo says, “which is only right because we administer pension funds, so everything about our operations is long-term.
 Looking specifically at property service, turnout time is one of the most vital aspects, because it includes so many critical phases.
 For example, if you work in a police station, you can’t have the gates suddenly jamming when first response vehicles are trying to exit; the cars would crash into them.
 An emergency is an emergency.”

 Today Vacse is one of the biggest players in the community property segment.
 They own the Attunda city courthouse, the high-security jail in Sollentuna and the new Court of Appeals building in Malmö.
 Working with public properties presents a number of challenges for a property manager or operations manager—in particular Vacse, which often needs to consider a wide range of aspects that don’t usually come up in property management.
 For example, how to secure the roof of a courthouse in the event of an escape attempt by helicopter.

 “We have to be very understanding—which we often are as citizens, we understand at a basic level how the justice system and jails work.
 But we have to understand that you can’t just come and knock on the door to conduct maintenance, you have to understand why the structures look the way they do.
 And that requires greater insight from everyone involved.”